 2. The adult's age and the nature and extent of the adult's vulnerability.

-3. The nature and extent of the adult's injuries or physical neglect or of the exploitation of the adult's property.
+3. The nature and extent of the abuse, neglect or exploitation.

-4. Any other information that the person reporting believes might be helpful in establishing the cause of the adult's injuries or physical neglect or of the exploitation of the adult's property.
+4. Any other information that the person reporting believes might be helpful in establishing the cause of the abuse, neglect or exploitation.

-D. Any person other than one required to report or cause reports to be made in subsection A who has a reasonable basis to believe that abuse or neglect of a vulnerable adult has occurred may report the information to a peace officer or to a protective services worker.
+E. Any person other than one required to report or cause reports to be made in subsection A or C of this section who has a reasonable basis to believe that abuse, neglect or exploitation of a vulnerable adult has occurred may report the information to a peace officer or to the adult protective services central intake unit.

-E. A person having custody or control of medical or financial records of a vulnerable adult for whom a report is required or authorized under this section shall make such records, or a copy of such records, available to a peace officer or adult protective services worker investigating the vulnerable adult's neglect, exploitation or abuse on written request for the records signed by the peace officer or adult protective services worker.
+F. A person having custody or control of medical or financial records of a vulnerable adult for whom a report is required or authorized under this section shall make those records, or a copy of those records, available to a peace officer or adult protective services worker investigating the vulnerable adult's abuse, neglect or exploitation on written request for the records signed by the peace officer or adult protective services worker.
 Records disclosed pursuant to this subsection are confidential and may be used only in a judicial or administrative proceeding or investigation resulting from a report required or authorized under this section.

-F. If reports pursuant to this section are received by a peace officer, the peace officer shall notify the adult protective services of the department of economic security as soon as possible and make such information available to them.
+G. If reports pursuant to this section are received by a peace officer, the peace officer shall notify the adult protective services central intake unit as soon as possible and make that information available to them.

-G. A person required to receive reports pursuant to subsection A, B or D may take or cause to be taken photographs of the abused adult and the vicinity involved.
-Medical examinations including radiological examinations of the involved adult may be performed.
+H. A person required to receive reports pursuant to subsection A, C or E of this section may take or cause to be taken photographs of the abused adult and the vicinity involved.
+Medical examinations, including radiological examinations of the involved adult, may be performed.
 Accounts, inventories or audits of the exploited adult's property may be performed.
-The person, department, agency or court that initiates such photographs, examinations, accounts, inventories or audits shall pay the associated costs in accordance with existing statutes and rules.
+The person, department, agency or court that initiates the photographs, examinations, accounts, inventories or audits shall pay the associated costs in accordance with existing statutes and rules.
 If any person is found to be responsible for the abuse, neglect or exploitation of a vulnerable adult in a criminal or civil action, the court may order the person to make restitution as the court deems appropriate.

-H. If psychiatric records are requested pursuant to subsection E, the custodian of the records shall notify the attending psychiatrist, who may excise from the records, before they are made available:
+I. If psychiatric records are requested pursuant to subsection F of this section, the custodian of the records shall notify the attending psychiatrist, who may excise from the records, before they are made available:

 1. Personal information about individuals other than the patient.